Topic Detection and Tracking with Time-Aware Document Embeddings: Conclusion

 \section{Conclusion}

-We propose the first simple yet effective neural approach to fuse time and text information for document representation for the TDT task.
-We explored different time representation, fusion modules, and time granularity.
+We propose a simple yet effective neural approach to fuse time and text information to create document representations for the TDT task.
+We explore different time representations, fusion modules, and time granularities.
 Our T-E-BERT model SinPE-E-BERT uses sinusoidal positional embeddings to represent timestamps, and entity-aware BERT to represent content.
 We fine-tune this model with online BatchHardTripletLoss and daily time granularity to achieve state-of-the-art performance on the News2013 benchmark data set.
 After incorporating our T-E-BERT embeddings in TDT systems, we show superior performance compared to BERT and E-BERT features in both retrospective and online streaming TDT event detection tasks on two benchmark datasets.
 Finally, we probe our model to show the effectiveness of time module.
 We also find that SinPE is able to move the document embedding in a desirable direction to better handle recurring events (e.g. stock reports, climate events).